kjbrum/stndp/README.md

 #### STNDP_USERNAME

-Your Airtable username.
+Your team username.

 ## To-Do

+- ~~Add a `start` command~~
+    - Display past answers if the command is ran multiple times in the same day
-- Add a `start` command
+- Add a `status` command that lists all the teams answers for the day
+    - Options:
+        - `username`
-    -
+        - `date`
+- Add a command to post the status' to a Slack channel

 ## License